MSc Model-based Drug Development / Course details

 Our distance learning option is ideal for scientists linked to the pharmaceutical industry who wish to expand their expertise while working in the industry.

 The full-time mode allows suitably trained mathematics, science or engineering graduates to focus on obtaining the advanced skills needed for a career in this area.
 We utilise a blended learning approach in which online learning content is supported by regular face-to-face contact with tutors.

-Your learning will be reinforced over the duration of the course via application of acquired skills to real pharmacokinetic and pharmacodynamic data using modelling and simulation techniques.
+Your learning will be reinforced over the duration of the course via application of acquired skills to real pharmacokinetic and pharmacodynamic data using mathematical modelling and simulation techniques.